uhlik/bpy/README.md

 * `Δ Saturation` - Delta saturation
 * `Δ Value` - Delta value
 * `Remove Color` - run operator

+##### Merge

+Load another ply and merge with currently displayed.
+Hit `Merge With Other PLY`, select ply file and load.
+New point will be appended to old, shuffled if shuffle is enabled in preferences.

+* `Merge With Other PLY` - run operator

 ### Render